-- If you’re renting, look for a decal-type backsplash that comes off without pulling off paint or drywall paper.
+- Renters may wish to look for a decal-type backsplash that comes off without pulling off paint or drywall paper.

-The Advantages of Owning the Best Peel-and-Stick Backsplash
+The Advantages of Using the Best Peel-and-Stick Backsplash

-- You can add the look of a tile, brick, metal, or stone backsplash for a fraction of the price of installing the real thing.
+- Users can add the look of a tile, brick, metal, or stone backsplash for a fraction of the price of installing the real thing.

-- Today’s peel-and-stick backsplashes are easy to install, and you don’t need any special tools.
+- Today’s peel-and-stick backsplashes are easy to install, and users don’t need any special tools.

-- Peel-and-stick backsplashes are temporary, and you can remove them when you tire of them.
+- Peel-and-stick backsplashes are temporary, and they can be removed when users tire of them.

 If this is the first time you’ve purchased and installed this type of decorative backsplash, you likely have a few questions.